ericspod/Eidolon/INSTALLATION.md

 # Installation Requirements

 These are the instructions for installing the necessary components to run Eidolon from a git checkout.
-Eidolon works currently in Windows (7 definitely, maybe 8 and 10) and Linux (Ubuntu 12.\*, 14.\*), and OS X 10.8+.
+Eidolon works currently in Windows (7 definitely, maybe 8 and 10) and Linux (Ubuntu 12.\*, and 14.\*, Mint 18+), and OS X 10.8+.
 For these platforms you should not need to compile since shared objects are included in the repository.

 For all platforms it requires:
  * Python 2.7
  * PyQt 4.10.4+ (earlier 4.\* versions may work, 5 will not for now)
  * Numpy 1.8.0+ (earlier 1.7 versions may work, 1.6 does not)
  * SciPy 0.13.3+ (earlier versions may work)
- * Cg (Linux only, Windows/OSX included with EidolonLibs)
+ * Cg (Linux only as package libcg, Windows/OSX included with EidolonLibs)

 ----